-The FICO® Decision Management Platform (DMP) is a high-performance execution platform that provides a complete environment for developing, distributing, and using decision management solutions.
+The FICO® Platform is a high-performance execution platform that provides a complete environment for developing, distributing, and using decision management solutions.

 It can operationalize and connect analytically-powered applications and decisions to provide centralized control to author, develop, and deploy applications faster than any other solution.
-For more visit https://www.fico.com/br/platform/fico-decision-management-platform.